 Southwest Chief Thru-Car Alternatives Analysis

-The Southwest Chief and Front Range Passenger Rail Commission has partnered with the Colorado Department of Transportation to perform a study analyzing the feasibility of passenger rail service between Colorado Springs, Pueblo and the existing Amtrak Southwest Chief station at La Junta.
+The Southwest Chief and Front Range Passenger Rail Commission partnered with the Colorado Department of Transportation to perform a study analyzing the feasibility of passenger rail service between Colorado Springs, Pueblo and the existing Amtrak Southwest Chief station at La Junta.

 The reactivation of passenger rail service along this historic railroad alignment will provide national and regional transportation linkages and social and economic benefits to Colorado communities on the Front Range.